lucasrussell01/DeepPi/README.md

 ## Setup CMSSW and DeepPi0 repository

 To have access the the BDT scores previously used for DM classification by the `HIG-20-006` Analysis, you need to install a custom CMSSW environment.
-This code is designed to run in a modified version of `CMSSW_10_6_19`, first setup your environment:\\
+This code is designed to run in a modified version of `CMSSW_10_6_19`, first setup your environment:

 `scramv1 project CMSSW CMSSW_10_6_19`

-Navigate to the `src` directory:\\
+Navigate to the `src` directory:

 `cd CMSSW_10_6_19/src/`

-Enter the `cmsenv environemnt: \\
+Enter the `cmsenv environment:

 `cmsenv`

-Intialise the are for git:\\
+Intialise the are for git:

 `git cms-addpkg FWCore/Version`

 This command will have created two remote repositories, `official-cmssw` and `my-cmssw`.
 It will also have created and switched to a new branch, `from-CMSSW_10_6_19`.

-Add and pull the remote branch from the pre-configured `ICHiggsToTauTau` github:\\
+Add and pull the remote branch from the pre-configured `ICHiggsToTauTau` github:

 ```
 git remote add ic-cmssw git@github.com:gputtley/cmssw.git
 git pull ic-cmssw from-CMSSW_10_6_19
 ```

-You must then compile the code:\\
+You must then compile the code:

 ```
 scram b -j8
 ```

 Your custom CMSSW environment is now set up!

-Finally clone this repository into the src folder:\\ `git clone git@github.com:lucasrussell01/DeepPi.git`
+Finally clone this repository into the src folder:

+`git clone git@github.com:lucasrussell01/DeepPi.git`

 ## Run ntuple production